RootedOne/Install-Ubuntu-GUI/README.md

 # How to Install GUI for Ubuntu 22

-This guide will walk you through the steps to install a graphical user interface (GUI) on Ubuntu 22 using the Xfce desktop environment and enable remote desktop access via XRDP.
+This guide will walk you through the steps to install a graphical user interface (GUI) on Ubuntu using the Xfce desktop environment and enable remote desktop access via XRDP.

 ## Installation Steps

-1. Update the package list and install the required packages:
+1. Update the package list and install the required packages: bash``` apt update && apt install xfce4 xfce4-goodies xrdp -y

-   apt update && apt install xfce4 xfce4-goodies xrdp -y
+         ```
    - `apt update`: Updates the package list to ensure you have access to the latest versions of the packages.
    - `apt install`: Installs the specified packages.
      - `xfce4`: The core package for the Xfce desktop environment.